Skip to main content

 Workforce development

-George W. Hammond directs the Economic and Business Research Center in the Eller College of Management.
+George W. Hammond is a Research Professor in the Economic and Business Research Center in the Eller College of Management.
 The Center is a leader in the digital delivery of information on the Arizona economy.
 Visit Arizona's Economy online magazine, the MAP Dashboard, the Arizona-Mexico Economic Indicators, and download the Arizona's Economy smartphone app.

-A specialist in econometric forecasting for more than two decades, Hammond has designed, built and used economic models to produce more than 100 forecasts for state and local economies and completed more than 50 regional economic studies on topics including economic and workforce development, energy forecasting and the impact of higher education on human capital accumulation.
+A specialist in econometric forecasting for three decades, Hammond has designed, built and used economic models to produce forecasts for state and local economies and completed numerous regional economic studies on topics including economic and workforce development, energy forecasting and the impact of higher education on human capital accumulation.

-In addition to directing EBRC and spearheading EBRC’s Forecasting Project, Hammond is also a research professor with academic research interests focusing on the determinants of local economic growth in the U.S., the impact of state and local policies on economic growth and the contribution of higher education to local workforce development.
+Hammond’s academic research interests focus on the determinants of local economic growth in the U.S., the impact of state and local policies on economic growth and the contribution of higher education to local workforce development.

 Courses